Here we demystify the home buying process. Learn the steps to buying a home in Austin in our infographic. Download a printable PDF below the graphic.

 More Info: Austin Real Estate Price Reports

-Step 4: Identify the Geographic Area You’d Like to Live
+Step 7: Identify Target Neighborhoods You’d Like to Live

 Before you dig too deep into finding the specific home you like, spend some time evaluating neighborhoods and areas of town.
 Remember, location is the one thing you cannot change about a home, is the number one reason people become dissatisfied with their homes and can be the biggest obstacle when it comes time to sell.
 A good buyer’s agent will point out location flaws and help you evaluate each neighborhood in terms of resale potential.
 We always say buy the very best location you can possibly afford if you want to preserve your home’s value.